Dennis Sigalos: Career

 Sigalos became World Pairs Champion with Bobby Schwartz in November 1982 at the Liverpool City Raceway in Sydney, Australia.
-The pair could not repeat their 1982 success in the 1983 Final at Ullevi in Göteborg, Sweden, finishing 4th.
+The pair could not repeat their 1982 success in the 1983 Final at Ullevi in Gothenburg, Sweden, finishing 4th.

 The 1982 World Pairs Championship Final in Sydney was Sigalos' crowning achievement in speedway.
 In a totally dominant performance he was the only unbeaten rider on the night, easily defeating such riders as Ole Olsen, Hans Nielsen, Peter Collins, Kenny Carter, and local favourite Billy Sanders.
 His partner and team captain "Boogaloo" Bobby Schwartz proved his worth by finishing second to Sigalos in each of their six heats.
 The US riders won each of their heats with a 5-1 pointscore giving them a perfect 30 points for the night as they successfully defended the title won in 1981 by Schwartz and Bruce Penhall.
 By finishing the Final undefeated, and with the ending of the World Pairs Championship after 1993, Sigalos remains one of only three riders to achieve the feat, the others being Ivan Mauger in 1969 and Ole Olsen who did it in 1973 and 1975.
 1982 was also the only time that the Pairs Championship was won with a maximum possible score.
 Both Sigalos and Schwartz attribute their dominance in Australia to the Carlisle tyres they imported especially for the meeting.
 Using the tyres, the American pair were never beaten out of the gates and rarely had any serious competition on the night.

 He was runner up in the AMA National Speedway Championship in 1981 and 1982 and finished second and third for the United States in the 1980 and 1983 World Team Cups.
 Unfortunately he missed a place on the US Team when they won the 1982 World Team Cup Final at the White City Stadium in London.

 In 1983, Sigalos became the first American to win the prestigious Golden Helmet of Pardubice in Czechoslovakia.
 As of 2014 he remains the only American rider to have won the Polish Golden Helmet.

 After badly breaking his leg in a crash during the 1984 American Final at the Veterans Memorial Stadium in Long Beach, Sigalos retired from speedway riding at the relatively young age of 25, though he continues to be active in speedway in Southern California.
 Sigalos had won the 1983 American Final at the same venue with a 15-point maximum.
 He did make a short lived comeback with his former team Ipswich in 1985, but he retired for good shortly after.